cern-cta/CTA/taped/cta-taped.1cta.md

 :   Minimum queued files required before the scheduler considers an archive or retrieve queue large enough to mount.
 This is combined with **minimum_queued_bytes** using OR semantics.

-scheduling_timeout_secs *(default: 300)*

-:   Maximum time that the drive process may remain in the scheduling state without reporting progress.
-On expiry, the drive process is killed and restarted, but the drive remains Up.

 get_next_mount_timeout_secs *(default: 900)*